 Associate of Applied Science in Computer Numerical Control Technology

 These degree programs often include computer-aided design as a component of CNC technology.
-Students learn about computer engineering in relation to manufacturing, tool design and quality control.
-Students may find apprenticeships during their studies, although some programs require that students have a specific amount of experience in machining prior to enrollment into associate degree programs.
+Students learn about computer engineering in relation to manufacturing, tool design, and quality control.
 In associate degree programs, CNC courses give students an opportunity to strengthen their skills for entry-level positions.
-Students may take courses in applied mathematics, manufacturing and measurement.
+Students may take courses in applied mathematics, manufacturing, and measurement.
 Common courses include:

 - Print reading